 While these items are not designed to be weapons, if used in a certain way, a beer bottle is likely to produce serious bodily injury, especially when the beer bottle is broken.
-There are a number of different items that can be called dangerous weapons since that definition is fairly broad.
+There are a number of different items that can be called dangerous weapons that could be used in the commission of an assault since that definition is fairly broad.

-DC assault with a deadly weapon is defined as a felony-level offense.
+Assault with a deadly weapon is defined as a felony-level offense.
 This is because assault with a dangerous weapon carries a maximum possible penalty of up to ten years in prison and fines up to $25,000.
-If you have been charged with assault as a deadly weapon, consult a knowledgeable defense attorney that could pursue a positive outcome for you.
+Because of the serious penalties associated with this crime, contact a DC assault as a deadly weapon lawyer if you have been charged.
+Our team could pursue a positive outcome for you.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.

 I found David to be very dedicated to fighting for your loved one’s rights.
 I also highly appreciated the fact that David kept us informed and empowered throughout the whole process.